Leeds Irish Health & Homes (LIHH) is committed to protecting and respecting your privacy.

 Who are we?

 LIHH promotes health and wellbeing and provides help and support to those who need it.
 We offer many services, including: advice and information, befriending, counselling, dementia home support, individually tailored 1:1 support, social groups and activities, social prescribing and supported housing.
 LIHH is a registered society under the Co-operative and Community Benefit Societies Act 2014 (Reg. no. IP28230R).
-The registered address of LIHH is Unit 5, Gemini Park, Sheepscar Way.
-Leeds, LS7 3JB
+The registered address of LIHH is Rouse House, 2 Wyther Lane, Leeds, LS5 3BT

 This privacy notice explains how LIHH use personal information.